 Asbestos causes latent mesothelioma.
 Think you were exposed?
 Request a case evaluation to pinpoint the cause and who’s responsible.

 Risk Factors for Steelworkers

 Each step of the steelmaking process comes with distinct hazards.
 Usually, a worker specializes in one area and continues working there for years.
-Consequently, steelworkers in certain parts of a steel production facility have certain risk factors for occupational cancer.
+Consequently, steelworkers in certain parts of a steel production facility have risk factors for occupational cancer.

 |Area of Steel Mill||Health Risks|